-Our Breeding Philosophy
+Our Breeding Approach – Belgium

 At Élevage de la Vallée d’Anogrune, we have chosen a truly family-based breeding approach, fully integrated into our daily life.

-Our dogs live in the home, at the heart of our living space, in constant contact with us, our children, our other dogs, and the natural sounds of everyday life (household activities, visits, daily routines…).
+There are no kennels here.
+Our dogs live inside the home, at the heart of our living space, in constant contact with us, our children, our other dogs, and the natural sounds of everyday family life (household activities, visits, and more).
+This environment allows our puppies to grow up in a vibrant, balanced setting, naturally developing confidence and stability.

 From as early as 3 weeks of age, we begin a progressive desensitization process, essential for their well-being and future emotional stability.